Skip to content

 Using these techniques, Coro can accurately distinguish between normal and unusual user behaviors.

-Coro automatically remediates 95% of all observed threats, with less than 5% for manual review by administrators.
+Coro automatically remediates 95% of all observed threats, with less than 5% for manual review by admin users.
 All actions are backed up with a detailed activity and event log.

 Through its heuristic analysis capabilities, Coro can: